johntiger1/multimodal_fairness/progress.md

 We will need to either build the dict ourselves, or use the built-in preproc tool.
 This preproc tool: will auto build it from corpora.
 But we need the corpora in the right format.

+FairSeq is NOT plug and play, we will need to implement and satisfy an implementation for an interface, defining a task, architecture, and so forth.
+___

 Essentially, we should have a data reader, which iterates over both streams of data.
 And then, provide this data to a model, which will then train.

 And in general, just need to build a simple LSTM.